 Acne tends to take root in softer, more sensitive skin, particularly on the face.
-But another place that acne likes to inconveniently show up is on the bum.
-The topic of today’s guide will be about whether you can use a chemical peel for acne scars on buttocks.
+But another place that acne likes to inconveniently show up is on the bum and thighs.
+Can you use a chemical peel for butt acne?

-Will a Chemical Peel for Acne Scars on Buttocks Work?
+Will a Chemical Peel for Butt Acne Work?

 Chemical peels have been touted as a solution to countless skin troubles such as hyperpigmentation, and acne scars.
 They are particularly effective if that acne is found on your butt.
 A chemical peel procedure consists of the addition of a specific type of acid to your skin that will burn away the outer layer of the epidermis.